Reentry Success: Navigating Your Journey

 Legal and administrative obstacles: Navigating parole, fines, or paperwork can be overwhelming.

 But every challenge has a solution waiting to be discovered.
 For example, building a strong support network can open doors to job opportunities and housing.
 Seeking counseling or support groups can address mental health needs.
-And understanding your rights and resources can empower you to overcome legal hurdles.
+Understanding your rights and resources can empower you to overcome legal hurdles.

 Building a Strong Foundation: Practical Steps to Take